shellyln/open-soql/README.md

                 }]);
             },
             Contact: (fields, conditions, limit, offset, ctx) => {
-                // fetch the `Contact` object data
+                // Fetch the `Contact` object data.
                 // `ctx.parent` is a parent record.
                 const o = {};
                 for (const field of fields) {